sergeyt/meteor-gist/README.md

 meteor-gist
 ===========

-Handlebars helper to inject gist into dynamic meteor template
+Provides a dead simple way to get and inject public gist into dynamic meteor template.